Time management

 Success Strategy

-Past failures are just that–past.
+Past failures are just that – past.
 Look forward toward success, using the failures to motivate your growth, rather than as an excuse to beat yourself up.

 -

-Emphasising failures and ignoring successes
+Focus on failures and ignoring successes

 People who do not manage time well often get angry at themselves.